-Class Teacher: Miss L Bee
+Class Teacher: Miss Laura Bee

 This year your child will be engaged in a range of subject areas.

-As a geographer children will understand and compare key aspects of physical and human geography.
+As a geographer, children will understand and compare key aspects of physical and human geography.
 They will be given the opportunity to use map skills, atlases and digital mapping and grid references.

-As a scientist children will investigate animals and forces including air resistance and friction.
+As a scientist, children will investigate animals and forces including air resistance and friction.
 They will identify how evaporation and condensation affect the water cycle.

-As an active participant children will learn and develop skills built up over the years and adapt these skills both independently and in the context of team games.
+As an active participant, children will learn and develop skills built up over the years and adapt these skills both independently and in the context of team games.